The DERIVATION question

 2nd declension neuter (-um): all NEUT. (surprise surprise!)

 But they have been rather tricky with this example.
-"Spes" is not a word you know: they did give you the meaning in the vocab help for the passage (it's used here as a Proper Noun, the name 'Hope') - but no gender was supplied!
+"Spes" is not a word you know: they did give you the meaning in the vocab help for the passage (it was used then as a Proper Noun, the name 'Hope') - but no gender was supplied!
 So how are you going to tell?

 "Spes sola in cista mansit."